Orange Line (CTA): Former proposed extension

 Printed rollsigns on some CTA rail cars include an entry for "Ford City."
-The Ford City Mall is about two miles (3 km) south of Midway Airport, and it was originally planned to be the line's terminal.
-Because there was no funding available, the city decided to end the line at Midway Airport.
+The Ford City Mall was formerly located approximately two miles (3 km) south of Midway Airport, and it was originally planned to be the line's terminal.
+Because there was no federal funding available, the city decided to end the line at Midway Airport.

 The CTA analyzed the cost of an Orange Line extension to Ford City in 2008 and determined that the project would cost approximately $200 million.
 Community meetings were held in neighborhoods surrounding Midway and Ford City to judge the level of public support for the extension.